KFC Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

-- The costs reflected in Item 7 assume a 20,000 to 35,000 square foot site and they will vary with the size and condition of the site, as well as other factors.
+- The costs reflected in Item 7 assume a 20,000 to 35,000 square foot site that is ready for building, and they will vary with the size and condition of the site, as well as other factors.

 - You must install, among other things, restaurant equipment (including cookers; refrigeration; display/holding cabinets, including extended hold cabinets; warmers; and ovens); furniture; decor items; counters; cash registers; the KFCC MERIT system; smallwares; drive-thru timers; and indoor and outdoor signage.

-- The franchisor estimates that this fee will be sufficient to cover initial supplies of food and beverage products, as well as packaging and other general supplies, such as cleaning and office materials.
+- KFC estimates that this fee will be sufficient to cover initial supplies of food and beverage products, as well as packaging and other general supplies, such as cleaning and office materials.

-- Before opening the KFC outlet, your initial advertising may include print and electronic media, as well as in-store promotional items such as point-of-sale displays and merchandising materials.
+- Before opening the Outlet, your initial advertising may include print and electronic media, as well as in-store promotional items such as point-of-sale displays and merchandising materials.

 - The amount of initial advertising will vary depending upon the market.

-- These estimated costs consist of such items as uniforms, insurance, and professional fees (for example, attorneys and accountants).
+- These estimated costs consist of items such as uniforms and professional fees (for example, attorneys and accountants).

 - You will need capital to support on-going expenses such as payroll; utilities; royalties; advertising; supplies; food and beverage products; and packaging, to the extent that these costs are not covered by sales revenue.

-- The franchisor estimates that the listed amounts will be sufficient to cover on-going expenses for the start-up phase of the business, which it calculates to be three months.
+- KFC estimates that the listed amounts will be sufficient to cover on-going expenses for the start-up phase of the business, which it calculates to be 3 months.

-- KFC relied upon its experience of over twenty years in the industry in compiling these estimates.
+- KFC relied upon its, its parent’s, its affiliate’s, and its franchisees’ experience in compiling these estimates.